Enhanced Care Management (ECM) Benefit for Children and Youth Populations

 Referrals for ECM services

 The state wants all stakeholders to help spread the word about ECM and how it can benefit children and youth.
-Community members and health providers that already have a trusted relationship with families can refer individuals to their Medi-Cal managed care plan for ECM services.
+Community members and health providers that already have a trusted relationship with families can refer individuals to their Medi-Cal Managed Care Plan for ECM services.
 This means that Medi-Cal members can be referred for ECM in a variety of ways, including:

 - Clinical settings, such as primary care and specialty care clinics, hospitals, and county-based Behavioral Health